nginx/unit-docs/source/configuration.rst

 Now, all requests without a session cookie will be logged.

-Example with NJS and the use of a template literal:
+Example with njs and the use of a template literal:

 .. code-block:: json